 Hints of biscuit, bread or dough – as seen in Champagne – often indicate a period of lees aging (when wine remains in contact with dead yeast cells).
 Buttery or creamy notes come from malolactic fermentation, a second fermentation that converts tart-tasting malic acid to softer-tasting lactic acid.

-Wines with no intervention that are made without additional fermentation or oak aging will often only display primary aromas.
+Wines without intervention that are made without additional fermentation or oak aging will often only display primary aromas.
 This includes youthful wines meant to be drunk within their first year and usually fermented in stainless steel or concrete eggs.

 Tertiary wine aromas are undoubtedly where the most confusion lies.
 These characteristics come about by way of wine maturation.
 Because most wines for sale are for immediate consumption, few drinkers get to experience tertiary qualities.